 For all other exceptional circumstances, supporting evidence of your personal circumstances is required as outlined in the Exceptional Circumstances Categories Guide.
 This will enable the School Exceptional Circumstances Committee to determine the likely level of impact on your ability to study or your academic performance.
 It is intended that medical documentation already to hand, or evidence of engagement with support services e.g. counselling, should be provided with your Exceptional Circumstances application, so that there is no need to request additional medical evidence.

 It is entirely your responsibility to submit all the necessary documentary evidence on or before the relevant deadline.
 Failure to do so may result in your request being rejected by the SECC.
-However, if you are experiencing difficulty obtaining the relevant supporting evidence due to circumstances beyond your control, you may still submit your Exceptional Circumstances application by the deadline and provide your School with the evidence once it becomes available.
-The School may consider such an application and evidence if submitted before the meeting of the Board of Examiners.
+However, if you are experiencing difficulty obtaining the relevant supporting evidence due to circumstances beyond your control, you may still submit your Exceptional Circumstances application by the deadline and speak with your School to discuss options.

 Evidence must be: